 (xxiv) Adequate information and effective communication are essential to the proper functioning of a system of internal controls.
-For this reason, section 31 requires a bank to have reliable and secure information systems that cover all the significant activities carried on by the bank.
-In order to demonstrate compliance with this requirement, a bank will need to show that its information systems provide data in all internal areas, including operations and compliance as well as covering relevant external market information concerning events and conditions that are relevant to decision making.
+For this reason, section 31 requires a licensee to have reliable and secure information systems that cover all the significant activities carried on by the licensee.
+In order to demonstrate compliance with this requirement, a licensee will need to show that its information systems provide data in all internal areas, including operations and compliance as well as covering relevant external market information concerning events and conditions that are relevant to decision making.
 The information should be reliable, timely, accessible, and provided in a consistent format.
+(Amended by S.I.
+91/2010)